 Pricing

-Overlord is available from Battle Axe Gumroad right now, at a cost of $45 per license.
+Overlord is available from Battle Axe Gumroad right now, for $45 per license.